aosheep/gauntlet/README.md

 * #### *Unavoidable*

-  * When falling into the void, (beneath y=-65, y=-33 in the end) the user will be teleported up 100 blocks from their current location and given slow falling for 5 seconds.
+  * When falling into the void, (beneath y=-65 in the overworld, y=-35 in the nether and end) the user will be teleported up 100 blocks from their current location and given slow falling for 5 seconds.
   * Also applies to [Invulnerable Items](#invulnerable-items) falling into the void.

 # Reinforced Stick